ekatsevi/ekatsevi.github.io/_pages/job-market.md

 ### Academic Website (optional but highly recommended)
 Most job applications have an optional field where you can provide a link to an academic website.
 It is a good idea to create an academic website as soon as you have content to add to it.
 In particular, it should at least have a picture of you where you can clearly see your face (you want people to recognize you!), a CV, a brief description of your research interests, and links to any preprints, publications, or code available online.
 Email the link to the Student Services Manager when you create a website, so it can be linked to from your listing on the department’s Ph.D. students’ webpage.
 If relevant, also ask your advisor to add this to their page (to increase your visibility online).

-Here are some examples of academicwebsites:​one​,​two,​ ​three​.One of the easiest ways to create an academic website is through ​jemdoc​.
+Here are some examples of nice academic websites of PhD students: [​one](https://amspector100.github.io/About/)​, [​two]https://isgibbs.github.io/),​ [​three](https://patrickrchao.github.io/)​.

 ## Where to Apply